 Sehjada jumped from her mattress, her hair wild and damp like her bedsheets from her sweat.
 She palmed her face, breathing erratically.
 From the space between her fingers she could see the image of Marissa.
 Her best friend’s bloody face stared back at her with dead eyes and she screamed.
 She swung her hand at her sheets then swung her feet off the bed, tripping over her slippers as she tried to escape.
 At the last minute, she managed to grab onto her dresser before she could hit the thing.
 Then, she collapsed on the floor.
 Her body shook and she wrapped her arms around herself.
 Every night for the past two months she went through this.
 The guilt of aiding in the death of her best friend had consumed her.
 She had no idea how to stop it either.
 She was sure she would have been fine.
 Marissa was a monster.
 She had to die.
 They all had to die.
 “Why won’t you leave me alone?”
 She held her head with both hands and …

 It was halfway through the afternoon when Marissa and her sister, Melanie Coldwell, woke up.
 Both women had a rough day yesterday.
-Although Melanie was reluctant to talk about hers, Marissa wasted no time venting.
+Needing a listening ear, Marissa took a trip to Melanie’s place.
+Although Melanie was reluctant to talk about her day, Marissa wasted no time venting.
 She remembered all too clearly how her encounter with Jamoy went.
 When she finished her tale, Melanie’s face was practically glowing.

-Marissa sighed and sipped the warm French vanilla cappuccino in her hand, focusing her body on relaxing.
+Marissa sighed and sipped the warm French vanilla cappuccino in her hand while focusing her body on relaxing.
 The warmth of the beverage traveled down her throat and radiated out to warm her entire body.
 A jolt of energy came with the warmth that she gladly welcomed.